martin-brennan/martin-brennan.com/_posts/2013-09-27-auto-generate-property-in-vb-net.md

   - Development
   - Productivity
 ---

+{% include deprecated.html message="This is from 2013 so now likely irrelevant, and I haven't used VB.NET in years, leaving it up for historical curiosity only." cssclass="deprecated" %}

-At work back when I was using Visual Studio 2010, I had a macro for VB.NET that would generate properties in VB.NET from a list of private methods with a click of a button, because the VB.NET class property syntax is extremely tedious to write even for classes with a small number of properties.
+At my old job back when I was using Visual Studio 2010, I had a macro for VB.NET that would generate properties in VB.NET from a list of private methods with a click of a button, because the VB.NET class property syntax is extremely tedious to write even for classes with a small number of properties.
 With Visual Studio 2012 [macros have been removed](http://stackoverflow.com/questions/12062515/can-i-record-play-macros-in-visual-studio-2012-2013) so I had to find an alternative or otherwise suffer with copy/pasting or writing the whole thing out!

 Luckily I came across an answer on StackOverflow that utilizes code snippets to generate a property in VB.NET including the private variable.
 You can see the answer here: [VB.Net Keyboard Shortcut to auto-generate a Property on StackOverflow](http://stackoverflow.com/questions/3736932/vb-net-keyboard-shortcut-to-auto-generate-a-property).
 All you need to do is write the word `Property` and hit tab twice, and it will generate something like this: